top of page

 Frequently Asked Questions...
 About Death...

-"I have never experienced grief or loss before, and my friend's mom just passed away.
-This is so upsetting, I wanna be there for them, but what do I say?"
+"I’ve never experienced grief or loss before, and my friend’s mom just passed away.
+It’s so upsetting—I want to be there for them, but what do I even say?"

 "I haven’t spoken to them in years, but their sister just died.
 I don’t think it’s my place to say anything.
 Should I?"

-When is the right time for people to move on from grief and their loss?
+"When is the right time to move on from grief and loss?"

 Sky